jsswd888/algorithm_datastructure/README.md

 8.24 - power of three - done together when finishing the math section last week 8.25 - Ransom Note - **FINISHED**, need to review how to convert char to charsequence; old method should wo 8.26 - 869.
 Reordered Power of 2 - review needed
+8.27 - 363.
+Max Sum of Rectangle No Larger Than K - review needed; good question for dynamic programming

 > ### Leetcode 75 Study Plan
 | Date | Questions | Difficulties | Solutions | Notes